The Oyster & The Pearl – The Power Of A Joy-filled Life – By Thomas J. Koester

 The Most Powerful Event In All History, The Resurrection of Jesus Christ

-It is undeniable that America is in a post-Christian Era.
+It is undeniable that America is in a post-Christian era.
 The culture of death and darkness is everywhere.
 I truly believe the lack of preaching on the single most important event in history has created a vacuum for evil to flourish and death to prevail.

 When eternal life is unoffered, uncelebrated, and relatively unknown, and the resurrection of Jesus Christ diminished to a mere annual holiday, overtaken by pagan ritual, the power of the resurrection becomes unknown and untapped.

-Target, Walmart, Macy’s, and Hallmark are not to blame for the commercialization of the most powerful event in all human history, this is Christianity’s doing.
+Target, Walmart, Macy’s, and Hallmark are not to blame for the commercialization of the most powerful event in all human history.
+This is Christianity’s doing.
 For they are the arbiters of this most important truth, not department stores!

 The sad thing about what this Sunday has become in many churches across America is summed up in one word, “powerless.”
 Matter of fact, the title Resurrection Day has been replaced with the title ‘Easter Sunday.”
 The Gospel replaced with Easter eggs, chocolate bunnies, colorful baskets, pastel dresses, and shiny shoes.